Fulfillment Planner

 IDEATION

-This discovery prompted ideation sessions as we tried to map out a flexible yet understandable workflow.
+This discovery sparked ideation sessions as we aimed to chart a flexible yet comprehensible workflow.

-Mapping the process ultimately revealed the need for an additional inbox-type module that allowed users to perform global actions on each plan made.
+The mapping process uncovered the need for an additional inbox-type module, enabling users to execute global actions on each plan created.

 With the workflow established, I started white-boarding potential mockups.
-I focused on allowing flexible interactions wherein the user could step into any part of the railcar-planning process and complete their task.
-Several iterations later, I felt the designs captured the primary workflow.
+My emphasis was on enabling flexible interactions, allowing users to step into any stage of the railcar-planning process and complete their tasks.
+After several iterations, I felt confident that the designs effectively captured the primary workflow.

 PROTOTYPE

 Next came prototyping.
-This product was joining a software platform that already existed, which limited my design palette.
-Because I could utilize only a few colors, I leaned on component placement, font weights, and intentional color usage to indicate interaction hierarchy.
+Integrating this product into an existing software platform imposed constraints on my design palette.
+Because I could utilize only a few colors, I relied on strategic component placement, font weights, and intentional color usage to convey interaction hierarchy.

 Overall progression of the design from sketches to customer prototype.